How to Arrange Butt Weld Test Specimen to Ensure 100% Base Metal Fracture?

 Why Laser Welds Strength Testing is Crucial

-• You will be pleased to know that it can ensure that the joints are able to withstand the strain without falling.
+• You will be pleased to know that it can ensure that the joints are able to withstand the strain without failing.

 • Using these tests, you can, without fail, validate the laser welding process and determine whether it meets the mechanical qualities of the production process.